-- 3.2 The forecast General Reserve balance of £8.2m as at 31 March 2022 represents 3.0% of the net revenue budget under the Commissioner's MTFS.
-This meets one of the key MTFS principles to seek to maintain the General Reserve at a minimum of 2.0% of the net revenue budget. - 3.3 The Home Office published guidance, 'Police Finance Reserves Guidance' sets out the Government's expectations around the information to be published by Police and Crime Commissioners on their financial reserves strategies.
+- 4.2 The forecast General Reserve balance of £8.2m as at 31 March 2022 represents 3.0% of the net revenue budget under the Commissioner's MTFS.
+This meets one of the key MTFS principles to seek to maintain the General Reserve at a minimum of 2.0% of the net revenue budget. - 4.3 The Home Office published guidance, 'Police Finance Reserves Guidance' sets out the Government's expectations around the information to be published by Police and Crime Commissioners on their financial reserves strategies.
 The guidance requires reserves information to be presented in three specific categories as provided below:

-Reserves Forecast March 2018 £m March 2019 £m March 2020 £m March 2021 £m March 2022 £m Funding for planned expenditure on projects and programmes over the period of the current medium term financial plan 2.3 1.0 ı 1.1 • Funding for specific projects and programmes beyond the current planning period , - - - Funding held as a general contingency or resource to meet other expenditure needs held in accordance with sound principles of good financial management 11.4 11.1 11.1 11.1 11.2 Total Usable Reserves 13.7 12.1 11.1 12.2 11.2
+Reserves Forecast March 2017 £m March 2018 £m March 2019 £m March 2020 £m March 2021 £m March 2022 £m Funding for planned expenditure on projects and programmes over the period of the current medium term financial plan 6.1 1.4 0.6 - 1.1 - Funding for specific projects and programmes beyond the current planning period - - - - - - Funding held as a general contingency or resource to meet other expenditure needs held in accordance with sound principles of good financial management 14.8 11.1 11.1 11.1 11.1 11.2 Total Usable Reserves 20.9 12.5 11.7 11.1 12.2 11.2

-4. Conclusions
+3. Conclusions

-4.1 It is the opinion of the Chief Finance Officer that the current processes for the management of the Commissioners reserves are appropriate.
-This opinion takes into account:
+- 3.1 It is the opinion of the Chief Finance Officer that the current processes for the management of the Commissioners reserves are appropriate.
+This opinion takes into account: - The requirement for the Police and Crime Commissioner to have overall control of all reserves (as the Chief Constable is not permitted to hold usable reserves).

-- The requirement for the Police and Crime Commissioner to have overall control of all reserves (as the Chief Constable is not permitted to hold usable reserves). - A key Medium Term Financial Strategy (MTFS) principle to maintain the General Reserve at a minimum of 2.0% of net revenue budget.
-In practice, this level is maintained at or above 3.0% of net revenue budget to provide a financial buffer. - The creation and use of earmarked reserves as well as the use of the General Reserve, is approved in advance via the budget and Medium Term Financial Strategy, set annually in February.
-The approval for use of all reserves is further evidenced each year to External Audit as part of the year-end outturn report and approved use of reserves. - 4.2 It is the opinion of the Chief Finance Officer that the level of reserves held at 31 March 2018 is appropriate.
-However, both general and earmarked revenue reserves were the lowest in the country as a % of NRE at 31 March 2017 and the position at 31 March 2018 has reduced even further.
-The continued use of reserves to meet funding shortfalls is unsustainable and general reserves are fast approaching the minimum level outlined within the MTFS.
+- However, the Chief Constable must be permitted operational independence, which may involve funding specific expenditure from earmarked reserves.
+Once this has been approved (either via the annual budget process, or by means of a key decision notice) the Chief Constable is able to act independently of the Police and Crime Commissioner.
+This is important, as the Police and Crime Commissioner must be able to hold the Chief Constable to account. - The Northumbria Group budget position includes the use of General Reserves to fund the overall position, meaning that the use of the General Reserve is not specifically attributed to a budget area (e.g. Chief Constable, OPCC, Capital Financing).
+In addition, the Chief Constable may incur costs against earmarked reserves such as the Workforce Management and External Funding Reserves.
+The use of the General Reserve is approved in advance via the budget and Medium Term Financial Strategy set annually in February.
+The approval for use of all reserves is further evidenced each year to External Audit as part of the year-end outturn report and approved use of reserves. - 3.2 It is the opinion of the Chief Finance Officer that the level of reserves held at 31 March 2017 is appropriate.
+Both general and earmarked revenue reserves are the lowest in the country as a % of NRE, however, the continued use of reserves to meet funding shortfalls is unsustainable and general reserves are fast approaching the minimum level outlined within the MTFS.

-5. Key Considerations
+4. Key Considerations